RavenMOz/CSC380/src/application/storage/README.md

 # STORAGE

-This package will be devoted to managing remote data storage (rmitchell)
+This package will be devoted to the storing and retrieving of data from mySQL (sthompson)